ImbalanceGaming/imbalance-gaming-laravel/README.md

 App still not working?
 See laravel docs, turn on debug in the .env file and google search any errors you see.

+## Live Install
+1. In .env change APP_ENV to production and APP_DEBUG to false.
+2. In .env setup mail setting to use your choice of mail service.

 ## PHPStorm
 When running the composer install or update command a **_ide_helper.php_** file is generated that helps phpStorm recognise methods built by the factories.